 - Staying on top of the material to the best of my ability.
 I feel like this will always be a constant battle because it’s really easy to fall behind in med school.
 Sometimes concepts take longer than you thought to really understand or life gets in the way and you can’t control the amount of time you have.
 I think if I would have looked at all of my notes one more time I would have done a little better, but its all about progress!

 - Being more active in my learning from the beginning.
 I definitely waited too long to start actively memorizing the material.
-I like writing things out on a white board, but I waited until the weekend before the exam to do it.
-I'm going to try to doing it earlier in the unit.
-Here's an example:
+I like writing things out on a whiteboard, but I waited until the weekend before the exam to do it.
+I’m going to try to do it earlier in the unit.
+Here’s an example:

 If you’re a student reading this, I hope that seeing what works for me and what I need to improve on encourages you to evaluate your study techniques, so that you can be more efficient and really learn whatever material you’re learning!
 You don’t have to do exactly what I do; it’s about figuring out what works best for you.
 Don’t be afraid to get rid of a technique that isn’t working and try new things.
 I used to write everything out in my notebook or separate pieces of paper, but I found that it was too time-consuming and really wasn’t helpful.
 I wanted to hold on to that technique because it was what I was used to from undergrad.
 Don’t be like me- realize when something needs to change so you can do better!
 I’ll do a post on different note-taking techniques in the future.

 With all of the stress of that exam, it was such a relief to have a few days off from studying.
 I pretty much used the weekend to catch up on sleep, enjoy time with family, catch up with friends, and of course eat good food.